carlosas/phpat/README.md

 There are four groups of supported assertions: **Dependency**, **Inheritance**, **Composition** and **Mixin**.

-Check out the section [WHAT TO TEST](doc/WHAT_TO_TEST.md) to see some examples of typical phpat use cases.
+ℹ️ Check out the section [WHAT TO TEST](doc/WHAT_TO_TEST.md) to see some examples of typical use cases.

 <h2></h2>